-This delicious Kale Soup with white beans and vegetables in a seasoned tomato-based broth is a wholesome and flavor-packed meal.
+This delicious Kale Soup is the ultimate comfort food soup!
+It’s a one-pot meal made with a flavorful blend of kale, white beans, tomatoes, and Italian seasonings.
 It’s so hearty and satisfying, you’ll never know it’s vegetarian!

 - Carrots